Preserving a Picturesque America With Conservationist Scott ‘Doc’ Varn

 Watch the PBS episode on PAPA, The Land We Live In, to learn more about Doc and his expeditions through scenic America.
 The episode delves into Doc’s quest to find locations along the French Broad River, which flows through Tennessee and North Carolina, his home state.
 Doc uses the French Broad chapter of Picturesque America as a guide, supplementing his trek with word-of-mouth clues from residents and local historians.
 PAPA’s book, Rediscovering a Picturesque America, is their version of the original French Broad chapter, a modern retelling of the classic Victorian travelogue.

-Doc’s work is on view at the Ferguson Family YMCA in Chandler, NC, through Aug.
-31, 2024.
-Presented in partnership with ArtsvilleUSA, the exhibit also showcases prints from the original Picturesque America.
+Last year, Doc’s work was featured at the Ferguson Family YMCA in Chandler, NC.
+Presented in partnership with ArtsvilleUSA, the exhibition also showcased prints from the original Picturesque America.

 “I’ve always wanted [my work] to tie back into my love of nature and to find something that would make a larger difference.
 That’s what PAPA has given to me.” — Scott “Doc” Varn [0:15:02]